zs7779/TinyTwitter/README.md

 # TinyTwitter

 This is a personal project with Vue/Django, trying to recreate some of Twitter's interesting functions.
+Technologies used: HTML, CSS, Sass, Vue.js, Webpack, Django, PostgreSQL

 Try the demo at https://tinytwitter.zhaosean.com/